Programme/Approved Electives for 2023/24

 Intended Learning Outcomes

-demonstrate a sophisticated grasp of the close reading of complex literature: 1,2identify and critically discuss key features of early modern literature with regards to themes, genre, gender and politics: 1,2reflect on their own learning and identify areas of the subject that they find particularly interesting and/or challenging: 1competently research, organise, reference and present their ideas in written form: 1,2display an understanding of the connections between literature and its social, cultural, intellectual and historical contexts: 1,2
+demonstrate a sophisticated grasp of the close reading of complex literature: 1,2identify and critically discuss key features of early modern literature with regards to themes, genre, gender and politics: 21,2competently research, organise, reference and present their ideas in written form: 2display an understanding of the connections between literature and its social, cultural, intellectual and historical contexts:

 Description of Module Assessment